martinalebachew/Copernico/README.md

 # Copernico 🤔
-Copernico is my NeoVim configuration based on NvChad and tailored to my specific needs and preferences.
+Copernico is my NeoVim and Tmux configuration, based on NvChad and tailored to my specific needs and preferences.
 It's compatible with MacOS, Linux & Windows and includes the following adjustments:

 * No example configuration prompt.